Our boots get you through a lot of dangerous circumstances, and I adore them. But what about the foul odor when you remove them at the end of the day?

 Use UV Rays

-If you store your boots in a closet or a shoe bin after wearing them, the smells will have nowhere to go.
+If you store your boots in a closet or a shoe bin after laying them, the smells will have nowhere to go.
 Instead, remove the laces, take the tongues free, and air them out indoors in a shaded area.
 Another approach is to expose them to a UVC light.
-This will allow things to air out, and the UV rays will aid in the killing of germs, fungus, and smells.
+This will allow things to air out, and the UV rays will aid in the killing of germs, fungi, and smells.

 Don’t mistake UVC lights with UV rays from the sun, which may harm leather.
 If you’re going to let your shoes in the sun to dry, make sure to use a UV protection first.